shivani-data/Travel_dataset_analysis/README.md

 Pandas (for result presentation)

 ## 📌 Key SQL Tasks Performed
--> Task	SQL Concepts Used -- <br />
+### Task	SQL Concepts Used -- <br />
--Inspect schema ->	SELECT *, LIMIT <br />
+Inspect schema ->	SELECT *, LIMIT

--Clean null values & duplicates	WHERE, IS NULL, DISTINCT <br />
+Clean null values & duplicates	WHERE, IS NULL, DISTINCT

--Analyze travel types and categories	GROUP BY, COUNT(), ORDER BY <br />
+Analyze travel types and categories	GROUP BY, COUNT(), ORDER BY

--Destination popularity ranking	ORDER BY, LIMIT <br />
+Destination popularity ranking	ORDER BY, LIMIT

--Compare states by destination count	GROUP BY, COUNT() <br />
+Compare states by destination count	GROUP BY, COUNT()

--Filter top-rated spiritual and adventure spots	WHERE, AND, OR <br />
+Filter top-rated spiritual and adventure spots	WHERE, AND, OR

 ## 🧠 Skills Demonstrated
 Translating business/travel questions into SQL queries